 So why was a male American Goldfinch in a central New Jersey backyard infected?
 American Goldfinches are part of the same family as House Finches, Fringillidae.
-Purple Finches, Evening Grosbeaks and Pine Grosbeaks have been known to contract conjunctivitis.
+Purple Finches, Evening Grosbeaks, and Pine Grosbeaks have been known to contract conjunctivitis.
 This is no surprise since they are also in the same family, but it is extremely rare.
-But studies do show an increase in the amount of infected songbirds.
+But studies do show an increase in the number of infected songbirds.

 Ways to Help

-- The best defense against infection is to disinfect.
+- Disinfect: The best defense against infection is to disinfect.
 Cleaning feeders with one (1) part bleach to nine (9) parts water will sanitize the feeders.
-Let them dry before re-hanging in the yard.
+Let them dry before re-hanging them in the yard.

-- Another way to prevent the spread of infection is to rake under feeders to remove potentially contaminated seeds, shells, and bird droppings.
-Handling feeders after an infected bird has fed on it is not a problem, as this strain of the disease does not affect humans.
+- Rake: Another way to prevent the spread of infection is to rake under feeders to remove potentially contaminated seeds, shells, and bird droppings.
+Handling a feeder after an infected bird has fed on it is not a problem, as this strain of the disease does not affect humans.
 Sometimes people are confused because humans do get a form of conjunctivitis, pink eye.
 However, avian conjunctivitis cannot be transmitted to humans.

-- You can also be part of the bird-watching survey for Cornell University and report infected birds.
+- Report: You can also be part of the bird-watching survey for Cornell University and report infected birds.

 - Link to House Finch Disease Survey run by the Cornell Lab of Ornithology: http://www.birds.cornell.edu/hofi/hofifaqs.html